Easy Pie Crust Recipe (VIDEO)

 This homemade pie crust recipe yields a flaky tender crust with rich buttery flavor.
 It has simple, natural ingredients and uses only butter (NO SHORTENING).
 Also, learn how to form a fluted pie rim and “blind bake” or pre-bake pie crust.

 This pie dough recipe yields 2 single crusts or 1 double crust.
 Homemade pies are irresistibly delicious.
 I’ve never been satisfied with a store-bought pie the same way.
-The taste and texture of an all-butter pie crust can’t be beat and knowing what went into it will make you feel like ‘Martha Stewart’ (or should I say ‘Natasha’s Kitchen’… I couldn’t resist) 😉
+The taste and texture of an all-butter pie crust can’t be beat and knowing what went into it will make you feel like ‘Martha Stewart’ (or should I say ‘Natasha’s Kitchen’… I couldn’t resist) ;).
+Watch the VIDEO tutorial below and you will be a pro in no time!

 We included Amazon affiliate links below to our favorite tools for making pie dough!